Brain based learning strategies are innovative, engaging, and at the cutting-edge of teaching methodology.

 Yellow and pink can improve memory, while red can release excess energy, anger and adrenaline.
 Blue and green help students relax and increase their creativity, and blue has been proven the best colour for overall learning comprehension and retention.

-Even if your classroom walls are stark white, adding colour through students work, posters, pictures, bulletin boards, and signs can improve information for students to absorb.
+Even if your classroom walls are stark white, adding colour through posters, pictures, bulletin boards, plus students work can improve information for students to absorb.
 BUT don’t overdo it!

 Yellow increases creativity, attention and feelings of positivity.